Back and Pelvic Girdle Pain in Pregnancy and Postpartum Blog

 4️⃣Use a standing desk and alternate your positions or put your computer on a high counter.
 5️⃣Don't avoid the stairs!
 They are your friend as long as it is not causing you pain.
 Use the rail for safety, and only what you need for support!
 Walking up the stairs "lop-sided" is hard on your body.

-6️⃣When sitting you may feel better using a small pillow or lumbar support behind your back.
-When sleeping on your side try using a pillow or two between your legs and a small folded towel under your belly or in your side by your waist.
+6️⃣When sitting you may feel better using a small pillow or lumbar support behind your back and when sleeping on your side a pillow between your legs and a small folded towel under your belly.

 Choose good supportive shoes especially when you know you are going to be on your feet for a while.
 Flip flops DO NOT FALL INTO THIS CATEGORY‼︎ Avoid walking barefoot, especially on hard surfaces.
 (This means inside your home too!)
 The extra weight of pregnancy and postpartum (still carrying the baby!) and your relaxing hormones can play havoc on the ligaments of your feet.